tnaganawa/tungstenfabric-docs/ContrailNetworkingPrimer.md

 When vRouterVM is imported as OVA, it will run specific logic at /, such as find_host_and_rename, firstboot, get_ovf_properties and rename_interface (they are kicked by /etc/rc.d/rc.local).

 If some continuous OS reboot is seen after vRouterVM configuration change, perhaps those logic can be checked to see the detail ..
+ - since this logic internally edit /etc/udev/rules.d/70-persistent-net.rules, this file is also worth being checked

 ## Contrail multicloud